python/devguide/development-tools/clinic.rst

 .. note::

    Getters and setters must be declared as separate functions.
-   The "value" parameter for a "setter" is added implicitly by Argument Clinic.
+   The *value* parameter for a "setter" is added implicitly by Argument Clinic.

 .. code-block:: pycon